What Are the Different AWS EC2 Instance Types?

 nOps Dashboard displaying instance usage and reservation coverage by normalized factor units (NFUs).

 - Standard: Commit for instance, Region, instance family, and platform for one year or three years.
 (Up to 75% off),

-- Convertible: Standard + ability to change instance family and instance platform.
+- Convertible: Reserve with the ability to change instance family and instance platform.
 (Up to 54% off)

 Reserved instance pricing model:

 - All Up-front Reserved Instances (AURI) – Pay completely up-front, no monthly billing (more savings )

 - Partial Up-front Reserved Instances (PURI) – Pay some amount up-front and then monthly installments (Lesser saving than full up-front)